feliciabalc/OnlineShop_SpringBoot/README.md

     }

-    DATABASE
-The repositories save all the data in our Online-Shop database, which is connected to this project.

-        screen db

     Controller
 In the controller package are a handful of methods for each entity that serves for different functionalities.
 Each method is implemented using the Rest architecture, you can find the endpoints in the Api.http file.
-Some of the important and useful functionalities are:
+Some of the important and useful use-cases are:
 -modifying you cart
         @PutMapping("/{id}")
         public ResponseEntity<Cart> updateCart(@PathVariable Long id, @RequestBody Cart updatedCart) {